“The more you read, there more you’ll know.

 Reading at our school is developed through:

-In EYFS and Year 1, children follow Read Write Inc. as well as partaking in guided reading sessions.
-Some Year 2s will also be following RWI in 2021 as a catch up from the Covid closure.
+In EYFS and Year 1, children follow Read Write Inc. Year 2s also follow RWI in Autumn term (or until the programme is complete)

-A text-based approach to teaching writing in every English lesson,
+A text-based approach is used to teach writing in every English lesson,

-Pupils having access to a wide range of literature and non-fiction texts in classrooms and the school library as well as termly topic books.
+Pupils have access to a wide range of literature and non-fiction texts in classrooms and the school library.

-Daily sessions of independent reading when pupils have the opportunity to read, enjoy and share texts with other pupils and adults,
+Daily sessions of independent reading are timetabled where pupils have the opportunity to read, enjoy and share texts with other pupils and adults,

 Writing at our school is developed through:

-The Read Write INC. writing programme for EYFS /Year 1 and some Year 2s.
-This is supplemented with further writing opportunities.
+The Read Write INC. writing programme for EYFS /Year 1and Year 2 (initially).
+This is supplemented with additional writing sessions with a focus on sentence construction as well as opportunities to write across the curriculum.

-The use of Author Journals allowing children the opportunity to ‘publish’ their work.
+The use of Author Journals allowing children the opportunity to ‘publish’ their work giving a purpose to their editing process which uses ‘Austin’s Butterfly’ as inspiration for redrafting, peer critique and improving their work.

 Teaching pupils to use a legible cursive style of handwriting (from Year 1) and making them aware of the importance of clear, neat presentation in order to communicate effectively,